novarasa/k8s-helm-tutorial/app-showcase-frontend-nodejs/README.md

 # App Showcase Frontend NodeJS
 A Simple NodeJS / Express Simple Frontend packaged as a container image.
+The app has a simple UI with 3 HTTP endpoints `/headers` `/health` and `/ping`

 ### Pre-Requisites
 * Docker